smenjas/essentials/README.md

 # Web Development Essentials for Linux & Mac

-## What?
+## What is this?
 These scripts and dotfiles configure a Mac or Linux system for software development.

 ## Why?
 So I can set up my development environment automatically, not manually.

-## Who?
+## Who made this?
-- I tend to focus on backend web development and data science.
-- I used to mostly write PHP, but I've switched to Python.
+- I'm a web developer who who mostly writes JavaScript, Python, & PHP.
-- I prefer Linux and Mac.
+- I prefer Linux and Mac development environments.

 ## Setup
 Run the setup script to prepare a new computer for development: